mjordan/ocr_rest/README.md

 # Usage Details

-Image files to be OCRed are PUT to the server using requests similar to the following (using curl as an example HTTP agent), which include the name of the file being uploaded in the request URL:
+Image files to be OCRed are PUT to the server using requests similar to the following (using curl as an example HTTP agent).
+Note that you should include the name of the file being uploaded at the end of th request URL:

 ```
 curl -X PUT --data-binary @/path/to/image/file.jpg http://serverhost.example.com/ocr_rest/page/file.jpg
 ```

 To retrieve a plain text representation of the file, issue the following GET request.
-Note that the image filename is appended to the end of the request URL and that the 'Accept: text/plain' header is present:
+The name of the file that was PUT is appended to the end of the request URL, and the request must include an 'Accept: text/plain' header:

 ```
 curl -X GET -H 'Accept: text/plain' http://host/ocr_rest/page/file.jpg